up42/docs/source/going-further/api-walkthrough.rst

 Second task results: tarball
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Similar to wath you did for the :ref:`first task <task-downloads-results>` tarball:
+Similar to what you did for the :ref:`first task <task-downloads-results>` tarball:

 .. code:: bash